Respond • Recover • Protect

 How to avoid it

-• Delete and block the sender.
+• Delete and block the sender if the message is clearly suspicious.

 If you fell for it